 While some of the methods we’ve discussed will allow you to offset passive losses now, they may incur greater expenses down the road.
 That’s especially true when it comes to buying turnkey properties to offset your losses.
 But selling a property to offset losses also has long-term ramifications.

 You can also look into qualifying for Real Estate Professional Status (REPs).
 This turns your passive income into active income and you can take any losses against your ordinary income.
-See our guide on Real Estate Professional Status (REPS) to determine if you qualify as a real estate professional.

 Consult A Professional